 The devotees while performing the Puja pray for the well-being of their family and success and health of their children.
 What makes the festival of Chhath Puja actually tough is the fact that once a person initiates the ceremonies relating to Chhath Puja, it becomes compulsory for him or her to perform it every year and also teach their children to do the same when they grow up.
 The festival can be skipped only if there has been a death in the family.
 However, if a person stops performing Chhath Puja without any reason then he or she cannot involve themselves in the festivities in the future ever again.

-On this day, people make a diverse variety of dishes in their home such as sweets, kheer, thekua, rice laddu which they use as prasad.
+On this day, people make a diverse variety of signature dishes of Bihar in their home such as sweets, kheer, thekua, rice laddu which they use as prasad.
 This prasad is normally offered in small winnows which are made of bamboos.

 Apart from the prasad, even regular food is strictly vegetarian and is cooked without the use of salt, onions, and garlic.